yjg30737/pyqt-titlebar-buttons-widget/README.md

 I could be working on adding another widgets(e.g. search bar) beside the buttons.
 So far i'm only working on the button because that seems to be the most generic feature.

-I will make the feature that user is able to customize the buttons.
+I'm also working on feature that make user able to customize the buttons.